Frequently Asked Questions

 You may complete the program in five concurrent semesters, taking two classes each semester.
 You should expect to devote about 10-15 hours per week to classwork.

 The degree consists of eight three-unit classes, an internship consisting of 150 hours, and a three-unit final project for a total of 30 graduate level academic units.
-The first cohort of classes begins in January, 2014 and the application period is now closed.
+The next cohort of classes begins in January, 2015 and the application period is now open.

 The course fee is $525 per unit, or $1,575 per class.
 The total for the program is $15,750.
 Fees are payable upon registration for each class.
 Financial aid may be available for qualified participants enrolled in 8 or more graduate-level units in a semester.
 Contact the Financial Aid office at 559.278.2182.